Holographic tetraquarks and the newly observed $T_{cc}^{+}$ at LHCb: Introduction

-The recent discovery of doubly heavy baryons suggests that an approximate Savage-Wise symmetry~\cite{SW} may be at work, where a heavy and compact diquark $QQ$ would be equivalent to a heavy anti-quark $\bar Q$.
+The recent discovery of doubly heavy baryons of the $ccq$ type suggests that an approximate Savage-Wise symmetry~\cite{SW} may be at work, where a heavy and compact diquark $QQ$ would be equivalent to a heavy anti-quark $\bar Q$.
 This heavy diquark-anti-quark {\bf supersymmetry} allows for mass relations not only between heavy baryons and mesons such as $\bar Q q$ and $QQq$, but also between heavy baryons and tetraquarks with hidden heavy flavor such as $Qqq$ and $\bar Q\bar Q qq$.
 The recent quark model estimates for this last state are remarkable~\cite{MAREK,KR}.
 It is suggested that for a compact $\bar b\bar b qq$ tetraquark, the binding energy is significant and about 200 MeV.
 If confirmed, this would be the first, non-molecular and truly exotic tetraquark state outside the standard quark model classification.

 Exploratory lattice QCD simulations appear to support the quark model prediction of a strongly bound b-tetraquark~\cite{MALT}.
 Given the difficulty to analyze QCD in the confining regime, it is not easy to identify the mechanism at work in the formation of these exotics.
 In recent years, holography has proven to be a useful framework for discussing QCD for a large number of colors $N_c$ and strong coupling $\lambda$~\cite{HOLOXX,HOLOXXX,HOLOXXXX}.
 For hadrons, the formulation confines and breaks spontaneously chiral symmetry through geometry~\cite{SSX,SSXB,SSXBB,CSLIGHT,KOJI,CSTHREE}.
 Its extension to a heavy quark exhibits explicit heavy-quark symmetry~\cite{LIUHEAVY} (for earlier approaches see~\cite{FEWX,CHIN}).
 Light holographic baryons are instantons in bulk, while heavy holographic baryons are bound states of a heavy meson multiplet to the instanton.
-This mechanism is very similar to the Callan-Klebanov mechanism~\cite{CK} in the context of the Skyrme model~\cite{SKYRME} which we will review for clarity below.
-In this letter, we will generalize this construction to tetraquark states.
+This mechanism is the dual of the Callan-Klebanov mechanism~\cite{CK} in the context of the Skyrme model~\cite{SKYRME} which we will review for clarity below.
+For completeness, we note that tetraquarks in the context of a holographic string construction have been discussed in~\cite{VENEZIANO,COBIX}, and using light cone holographic QCD in~\cite{BRODSKY}.